Mickekofi/EyeTubeBot/README.md

 <br>
 <h4>2.
 Social Media Enthusiasts</h3>
 <ul>
+  <li>✓ Quickly resize or retouch images for thumbnails, banners, or social media posts.</li>
   <li>✓ Individuals who spend a lot of time on social platforms like YouTube, Instagram, and Facebook, and want to download and share videos with their friends or followers.</li>
 </ul>
 <br>